 Rewards from staking are viewed as miscellaneous income and they’re subject to Income Tax.
 You’ll also have to pay Capital Gains Tax when you later dispose of the asset.

-In addition to this, new HMRC guidance states that crypto you stake is subject to Capital Gains Tax as they view this transaction as a disposal.
+In addition to this, new HMRC guidance states that the crypto you stake may be subject to Capital Gains Tax as they view this transaction as a disposal.

 Yield farming tax UK

 Yield farming is big news in DeFi right now.
 Speaking broadly, it refers to any crypto assets strategically invested to yield the greatest returns - hence the name.
 You can earn different kinds of yields - for example, tokens, interest or by being paid the transaction fee.
 The whole purpose of yield farming is to strategically stack different crypto investments on top of each other to yield the largest rewards.

 You can refer to the different sections within this guide to identify how each would be treated from a tax perspective.